cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("BCBCSF")` provides functions to predict the discrete response based on selected high dimensional features, such as gene expression data.
+-   `r pkg("pacbpred")` perform estimation and prediction in high-dimensional additive models, using a sparse PAC-Bayesian point of view and a MCMC algorithm.

+#### Factor analysis/item response theory models
+-   `r pkg("LAWBL")` is an R package latent (variable) analysis with with different Bayesian learning methods, including the partially confirmatory factor analysis, its generalized version, and the partially confirmatory item response model.
+-   The `r pkg("pscl")` package provides R functions to fit item-response theory models using MCMC methods and to compute highest density regions for the Beta distribution and the inverse gamma distribution.

 #### Missing data
 -   The `r pkg("BaBooN")` package contains two variants of Bayesian Bootstrap Predictive Mean Matching to multiply impute missing data.
+-   `r pkg("sbgcop")` estimates parameters of a Gaussian copula, treating the univariate marginal distributions as nuisance parameters as described in Hoff(2007).
+It also provides a semiparametric imputation procedure for missing multivariate data.

 #### Mixture models
 -   `r pkg("AdMit")` provides functions to perform the